7 Incredible Things to Do in Amed, Bali

 I’m not kidding when I say Amed is beautiful!

-7 incredible things to do in Amed…
+7 things to do in Amed + the top Amed attractions

 1. Rent a scooter

 It’s no secret that my favorite way to explore any Southeast Asian city is on a motorbike.
 And Amed is the perfect place to do that.
 Amed consists of a handful of fishing villages that dot the northeastern tip of Bali.
-The area known as Amed is roughly 14-kilometers long, and the most well-known of Amed’s villages are Amed Beach, Jemeluk Bay and Lipah Bay.
+The area known as Amed is roughly 14 kilometers long, and the most well-known of Amed’s villages are Amed Beach, Jemeluk Bay and Lipah Bay.

 amed-bali

-Amed’s attractions are fairly spread out, so renting your own scooter is the best way to get from place to place.
+The top Amed attractions are fairly spread out, so renting your own scooter is the best way to get from place to place.
 Amed is pretty sleepy, so driving isn’t all that treacherous and the roads are relatively good.
 Though you can order a taxi or car if you’re not comfortable on two wheels.
 Also, most restaurants will actually pick you up and drop you off at your hotel if you don’t want to drive!

 Renting a scooter in Amed: Scooters should cost you roughly 50-60,000 rupiah ($4-5US).
 I arranged mine through my hotel (Mango 5 Hotel near Amed Beach).
 However, you can rent them at one of the many shops in Amed or just ask at your hotel.